Travel Easy - Simple Planning for your itinerary

 Well, we have your back!
 We’ve looked up a number of group tours and did the research ourselves.
 There are some that we absolutely know charge a premium over the others.
 However, most of these ones give you a much higher standard of pampering and care, and they pride themselves on delivering on your expectations.
 It is a comfort decision that needs to be made.
 If these are the types of tours that you are looking for, then we highly recommend G-Adventures for the best experience.
 You’ll even get to filter through their tours on what type of travel-style you enjoy most, including: Classic Tours, Active Tours, Wellness Tours, Local Living Tours, and even National Geographic Journeys!

 Alternatively, there are a few other tour companies that leave us wondering just how they are making any money at all - because the self-guided versions that we put together end up costing only about 10% less than theirs and yet they do everything for us and even throw in a few other things that we didn’t factor in for seemingly no additional cost.
 So, it turns out that these tours are occasionally even cheaper than doing it ourselves and a lot less of a burden to figure out!
 If these are the type of tours that you are looking for, we highly recommend TourRadar or Isango!.
-Our most recent booking with TourRadar was their Explore Egypt tour and we are definitely looking forward to it!
+Our most recent booking with TourRadar was their Explore Egypt tour which was wonderful and we would recommend going on!

 2. Consider an “All-Inclusive” Resort or Cruise